get rid of cluster flies

 • Once a hibernation site is selected, the descendants use the same site year after year because of genetic memory.

-Preventing cluster flies from accessing your home is impossible so getting rid of them can become necessary.
-Fogging the infested and surrounding areas with a biodegradable insecticide is the best solution as it allows the insecticide to penetrate into the cracks where flies may be hibernating.
+Fogging is the best way to get rid of cluster flies as it allows the insecticide to penetrate into the cracks where flies may be hibernating.

 Buy an electric fly killer (EFK) from our online shop